Tie-decay networks in continuous time and eigenvector-based centralities: A Synthetic Example

-We now use our tie-decay networks to obtain PageRank time series for different tie half-lives (see Fig.~\ref{fig:synNetCent}B).
+We now use our tie-decay formalism to obtain PageRank time series for different tie half-lives (see Fig.~\ref{fig:synNetCent}B).
 The cyclical dynamics of the interactions manifest in all values of the half-life $\eta_{1/2}$.
 Different values of $\eta_{1/2}$ entail different oscillation magnitudes, but the time series includes oscillations for all choices of $\eta_{1/2}$.
 Every four time steps, we observe an increase in the PageRank score of the newly-selected target node.
 Using our tie-decay framework also does not have the problem of `masking' of the dynamics that we illustrated above.

-We also examine the sensitivity to the choice of window length and half-life by computing the Pearson correlation of the PageRank time series for different values of $w$ and $\tau$.

-In Fig.~\ref{fig:corrMatrices}A, we show the Pearson correlation between the time series of the PageRank centrality of node $1$ for each $w \in \{1, 2, \ldots, 100\}$.
+We also examine the sensitivity with respect to the choice of window length and half-life by computing the Pearson correlation of the PageRank time series for different values of $w$ and $\tau$ (for ordinary PageRank) and $\eta_{1/2}$ (for tie-decay PageRank).
+In Fig.~\ref{fig:corrMatrices}A, we show the Pearson correlation between the time series of the (ordinary) PageRank centrality of node $1$ for each $w \in \{1, 2, \ldots, 100\}$.
 As the figure shows, binning interactions over time produces a time series that is very sensitive to the choice of $w$.
 The mean correlation between time series is $0.414$, and the standard deviation is $0.301$.
 Some time series are even correlated negatively with each other.
 The correlations also depend on the periodicity of our temporal network.
 For example, choices of $w$ for the two time series that differ by exactly $20$ have larger positive correlations with each other than with other window lengths.
-By comparison, the Pearson correlations between the PageRank time series in the tie-decay networks for a variety of values of $\eta_{1/2}$ (see Fig.~\ref{fig:corrMatrices}B) paint a very different picture.
-In this example, we observe large positive correlations for many pairs of values of $\tau$.
+By comparison, the Pearson correlations between the PageRank time series in the tie-decay networks for a variety of values of the half-life $\eta_{1/2}$ (see Fig.~\ref{fig:corrMatrices}B) paint a very different picture.
+We observe large positive correlations for many pairs of values of $\tau$.
 The mean correlation between the time series in $0.945$, which is much larger than what we observed for our calculation with sliding windows, and the standard deviation of $0.109$ is much smaller.